Google Plus Jobs (Google+)

 Every time a social network comes along, someone figures out a way to turn it into a job board.
 Linkedin pretty much is already a job board in and of itself, Twitter has its TweetMyJobs, and Facebook has Branchout.
 It’s also easy to think that Facebook itself will become a job board, but it hasn’t happened yet.

 Enter Google Plus (Google+).
 What does this mean for jobs?
-Will people regularly use it to find jobs?
-Will recruiters and employers use Google Plus to post jobs?
+Will people regularly use it to find job opportunities ?
+Will recruiters and employers use Google Plus to post jobs ?

 As of this writing, no independent service or application has been built yet (that we know of) specifically for career related networking using Google Plus.
 It would be difficult at this point, as the data that goes in (for now), stays in.
 There are no RSS feeds or XML data feeds to pull and push jobs on to Google Plus, or way to search for job postings from recruiters and employers without directly using the service.